jetsets/Brandie/README.md

 # Brandie
-An database on contact information and social media profiles
+A database of contact information and social media profiles